-Year 1 (Purchase Year) installs: Characterized using assumptions provided above or evaluated

-Year 2 and 3 installs: Characterized using delta watts assumption and hours of use from the
+Year 1 (Purchase Year) installs: Characterized using assumptions provided above or evaluated assumptions if available.
+Year 2 and 3 installs: Characterized using delta watts assumption and hours of use from the Install Year i.e. the actual deemed (or evaluated if available) assumptions active in Year 2 and 3 should be applied.

-$^{^{38}}$ Negative value because this is an increase in heating consumption due to the efficient lighting.
+28Negative value because this is an increase in heating consumption due to the efficient lighting.